dotnet/aspnetcore/README.md

 msbuild BlazorTooling.sln
 ```

+## Use VS Tooling

+To install the Tooling following prerequisites must be installed first:

+- Visual Studio 2017 15.6 (or newer)
+- Workload: ASP.NET and web development

 ## Contributing

 There are lots of ways that you can contribute to Blazor!
 Read our [contributing guide](https://github.com/aspnet/Blazor/blob/dev/CONTRIBUTING.md) to learn about our development process and how to propose bug fixes and improvements.